-During active testing, a Market Notice and/or communication will be issued to advise when a series of tests will be conducted.
+During active testing, a Market Notice and/or communication will be issued to advise when a series of tests will be conducted.-This will be done weekly, with daily updates if the test schedule changes.
 As dispatch for testing will be achieved through the market systems, the market impact of the scheduled test will be evident to market participants through pre-dispatch and dispatch schedules.